Folly Field Notes — Getting the Boat Ready for Spring

-Shark tooth hunting is a great way to connect to the natural world I ran my first kayak tour around Crab Bank in the spring of 2010.
+Annual maintenance is the key to staying on the water I ran my first kayak tour around Crab Bank in the spring of 2010.
 I was instantly enamored with the birds scurrying along the shore, preparing for nesting season.
-In the years that followed, I...
+In the years that followed, I celebrated with the...

 read more